CDCgov/phdi-azure/docs/implementation-guide.md

 If you do not meet either of these criteria contact the owner of your organization's Azure environment.

-### Step 2: Install the Gcloud and GitHub CLI tools
+### Step 2: Install the Azure and GitHub CLI tools
 The az CLI is a command line tool provided by Microsoft for working with Azure.
 We will use it to authenticate your local machine with your organization's Azure environment.
 Follow [this guide](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to install `az`.
 Confirm that the installation was successful by running `az --version`.
 If `az` is installed properly you should get a response similar to what is shown below.

 ```bash